 "Well, I am leaving.
 I am moving to another state!"

 "What?!"
-I exclaimed as the tears imediately started to make an appearance."What do you mean?"
+I exclaimed as the tears immediately started to appear."What do you mean?"

-"That's why I wasn't able to make to your Birthday!
-I was there doing a job interview!"
+"That's why I wasn't able to make your birthday!
+I had a job interview!"

-As I walked away towards the parking lot avoiding having to say another single word, the remaining friends who, at that point, were about to get in their cars noticed the fact that I was very upset and approached me.
+As I walked toward the parking lot to avoid having to say another word, our remaining friends about to get in their cars noticed that I was very upset and approached me.
 I told them the news.
-That Saturday morning when he appeared after our run to join us for breakfast, which was unusual, little did we know that that would be our last breakfast with him before he departed.
+Little did we know that Saturday morning when he appeared after our run to join us for breakfast—which was unusual—that would be our last breakfast with him.

-That morning, I didn't waste the opportunity to pick on him saying the reason he looked bashful was because he was going to have to pay for a ten dollar coffee, as a joke, since he always complained about our choices of venues after our runs saying the 'cafe con leche' was just too expensive!
-He knew why he was quiet, but we had no idea that a week later we would be gathered for this farewell party.
+That morning, I didn't waste the opportunity to joke with him saying the reason he looked bashful was because he was going to have to pay for a ten-dollar coffee since he always complained about our choices of venues after our runs saying the cafe con leche was just too expensive!
+We had no idea why he was so quiet until later that week and that we would be gathered for this farewell party.

-However, as he said himself, this is not a goodbye, but a see you later!
-As for me, I know I will be missing this fella who, in fact, years ago wasn't my favorite person in the world, though he indeed grew so big in my heart that he made me feel like I had a bratty, yet super cool brother who more than picking on me also helped me to improve myself as a person and as a runner (and I know he will even mentaly disagree with such sentence just for the pleasure of it!)
+He said it was not a goodbye, but a “see you later!”
+As for me, I know I will miss this fella who wasn't my favorite person, but grew so big in my heart that he made me feel like I had a bratty, yet super cool brother.
+His picking on me also helped me to improve as a person and as a runner (and I know he will disagree with such sentence just for the pleasure of it!).

-I can say with no shame that this was a friendship that started as a love/hate relationship.
-I can't even count the amount of times I had thrown punches at him just to see how good and fast of a response he was going to be able to give.
-Sometimes, with the sole propose of getting a good laugh out of it!
-Just as it was during some tough times for all of us...
+I can say with no shame that this friendship started as a love/hate relationship.
+I can't even count the amount of times I had thrown punches at him just to see how good and fast of a response he could give, sometimes with the sole purpose of getting a good laugh out of it!
+Just as it was during some tough times for all of us.

-I will never forget the time during hurricane Irma when we all were so stressed and concerned about the fact that the hurricane was supposed to hit Miami directly.
-We, as a group of friends, were able to keep everyone sane by communicating throughout a WhatsApp chat.
-Nonetheless, throughout our pretend fights we were able to entertain ourselves and others.
+I will never forget the time during hurricane Irma when we all were so stressed and concerned that the hurricane was supposed to hit Miami.
+As a group of friends, were able to stay sane by communicating through WhatsApp.
+Through our pretend fights, we were able to entertain ourselves and others.

-Meanwhile I was sharing information from the news networks, he on the other hand, kept complaining about it and telling me to stop watching the news.
+While I was sharing information from news networks, he kept complaining about it and telling me to stop watching the news.
 Later on, I recall sending a message to the group advising everyone about the recent tornado warning and the reports of a touchdown in the vicinity.
+He responded quickly.

-"Nanda, why don't you go ahead and walk outside and let us know if you see the tornado!" he wrote on his response.
+"Nanda, why don't you go ahead and walk outside and let us know if you see the tornado?"

 At that moment, I found myself sitting on a mattress inside my walk-in closet with my entire family, crying.
-I was laughing so hard, my stomach was hurting.
-For a moment, I forgot about the fact that the wind was strongly blowing against my bedroom windows and the whistling sound it was making.
+I was laughing so hard my stomach hurt.
+For a moment, I forgot about the fact that the wind was blasting against our windows and the roar it made.
 Few people have been capable of making me burst into tears of sadness or joy like this friend.
 Someone who I can't wait to see once again, just to remind him of how obnoxious he is!